Guy-Shapira/Shifted-VT-codes/README.md

 where n is a length of a codeword, c is the weighted sum, d is the parity and P is the maximum known distance of an error.

 ## Decoding:
-decoding works if no error has occured, or if a single error (deletion/insertion) has occured.
+decoding also works if no error has occured, or if a single error (deletion/insertion) has occured.

 continuation of the previous example:
 ```python